 UCs Department of Philosophy has a tradition of offering a strong and broad curriculum in ethics, law, the nature of knowledge, and logic and its history.
 Faculty are experts in ethical theory, moral psychology, philosophy of law, naturalized epistemology, and logic.
-Moreover, the department offers a broad background in the history of philosophy and philosophy of the life and cognitive sciences --UC has designated the Philosophy of Science program a "USO Center of Excellence."
 There is, without a doubt, no better place to prepare for law school than right here at UC --by majoring in philosophy on the law & ethics track.

 Why Philosophy/Law & Ethics?

 If you're interested in preparing to enter law school upon graduation, then you're interested in what's generally called "Pre-Law."
 Now, there is no particular "pre-law" major, so you're free to choose.
 But in choosing a major, you should think hard about what you enjoy, what you're good at, what you really want to get out of your undergraduate experience, and what will best prepare you for continuing to law school.
 Law school admissions committees expect variety in educational programs; they want students who are well-rounded, who can think analytically and have excellent writing and communication skills.